casefabric/guide/docs/cmmn/case-plan.md

 **In CMMN**, you can model a Repetition Rule that specifies under which conditions a Plan Item will have repetition.
 Each repetition is an new instance for it.
 The first instance is nat considered a repetition.

-**In the CaseFabric IDE**, you can select the property Repeat, and next add the Rule as an expression and add a Case File Item as the context of the Rule.
+**In the Case Designer**, you can select the property Repeat, and next add the Rule as an expression and add a Case File Item as the context of the Rule.
 If the Rule is not added, than the Plan Item can be executed infinite, unless the containing Case or Stage is completed or terminated.
 Default is not repeatable.

 ### Required

 **In CMMN**, you can model a Required Rule.
 This Rule specifies under which conditions Plan Items will be required to complete or terminate before their containing Stage or Case can complete.

-**In the CaseFabric IDE**, you can select the property Required, and next optionally add the Rule as an expression and add a Case File Item as the context of the Rule.
+**In the Case Designer**, you can select the property Required, and next optionally add the Rule as an expression and add a Case File Item as the context of the Rule.
 If the Rule is not added, than the Plan Item is 100% required.
 Default is not required.

 ### Manual Activation

 **In CMMN**, you can model an Manual Activation Rule.
 This Rule specifies under wich conditions a Plan Item, once enabled, start manually or automatically.

-**In the CaseFabric IDE**, you can select the property Manual Activation, and next optionally add the Rule as an expression and add a Case File Item as the context of the Rule.
+**In the Case Designer**, you can select the property Manual Activation, and next optionally add the Rule as an expression and add a Case File Item as the context of the Rule.
 Default is manual activated.

 ### Auto Complete